build-on-aws/content/posts/prompt-engineering-for-developers/how-ai-can-help-with-architecture-decisions/index.md

 ### The Architecture Decision Record

 Whenever you make an architectural decision, I recommend documenting the process.
-While the *what* and *how* often remains visible over the lifetime of an application, the *why we chose this option*, including *why we didn't choose the alternative*, may get lost over time.
+While the *what* and *how* often remains visible over the lifetime of an application, *why we chose this option* and *why we didn't choose the alternative* may get lost over time.

-An **Architecture Decision Record** is a document that captures all the necessary information, including the context, the options, the decision, and the justification, so that the team can refer back to it at any point in time, potentially saving a lot of guesswork and going through the entire process again.
+An **Architecture Decision Record** is a document that captures all the necessary information, including the context, the options, the decision, and the reasoning that led us to this decision.
+Any future developer can refer back to this document, potentially saving a lot of guesswork.

-Let's ask for it, using the following prompt:
+Let's ask for this document, using the following prompt:

 ---